dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

 ::: ts
-You can constrain the function signature passing it as type argument:
+You can constrain the function signature by passing it as the type argument:

 <CodeExample>